vmware/photon/docs/photon-admin-guide.md

 ### Customizing a Photon OS Machine on EC2

 This section illustrates how to upload an `ami` image of Photon OS to Amazon Elastic Compute Cloud (EC2) and customize the Photon OS machine by using cloud-init with an EC2 data source.
-The ami version of Photon OS is available as a free download on Bintray:
+The Amazon machine image version of Photon OS is available as a free download on Bintray:

 	https://bintray.com/vmware/photon/